Brad Oxley

 Harry Bradley Oxley (born 6 October 1959) is a former speedway rider from the United States.
 He earned 12 caps for the United States national speedway team.

 Speedway career

 Oxley became a North American champion after winning the AMA National Speedway Championship in 1987.
-Twelve years later he became the United States champion after winning the United States Individual Speedway Championship in 1999.
+Twelve years later, he became the United States champion after winning the United States Individual Speedway Championship in 1999.

-He rode in the top tier of British Speedway from 1981 to 1982, riding for Wimbledon Dons.
+Oxley rode in the top tier of British Speedway from 1981 to 1982, riding for Wimbledon Dons.